 Many international non-governmental organizations (INGOs), donors, and local partners recognize that there are core principles for designing locally led HDP coherent programming.
 Although many INGOs have a philosophical alignment to addressing power imbalances in programming, community-based organizations continue to face entry point barriers in the current programming structure.

 One versatile tool that is supporting the reimagination of development by centering local voices is the Participatory Community-Led Development (CLD) Assessment tool created by the consortium members of the Movement for Community-Led Development.
+The toolkit was partially funded through the IDEAL Small Grant Program Improvement Awards Impact of Community-led Development (InCLuDe) on Food Security.
 This session focused on the first two principles of the CLD Assessment Tool: Participation, Inclusion, and Voice; and Local Resources and Knowledge.
 Participants learned from contextualized approaches of different organizations who have used the CLD Assessment Tool.

 This session was hosted by Gunjan Veda, Director, Collaborative Research, Policy & Practice for The Hunger Project Canada and The Movement for Community-Led Development.
 Speakers included Michel Lunda, Béranger Tossou, and Zipporah Wambua (see biographies below).